cyber-defence-campus/RemoteIDReceiver/README.md

 ```
    (This step requires a working internet connection)

-To start the application run the python script (port 80 by default):
+To start the application run the python script (port 80 by default but you can change if required):

 ```
 sudo python3 ./backend/dronesniffer/main.py -p 80
 ```

-This will start the web application on port 80.
+This will start the web application on port 80 or the port defined by your previous command.

 The receiver app can also be run at boot time by enabling `dsniffer.service`,  which runs the main python script.
 To run the service at boot time execute the following command